hqchai/Named-Data-Networking-Bit-Torrent/README.md

 Copy the contents of src into ndn-cxx/src/ and client into ndn-cxx/examples/

-Run waf and the client will be in ndn-cxx/build/examples/client
+Run waf and the client program will be in ndn-cxx/build/examples/client